etl13/webpage/content/teaching/index.md

 ---

-Throughout my education, I received teaching experience through being a teaching assistant and teaching individual lectures at both the graduate and undergraduate level.
+# Teaching

+Every teaching opportunity, from teaching assistant to visiting instructor, has allowed me to dive deeper into the material at hand to better support students.

 # Graduate Courses: